-- (1) As adjusted balance sheet data gives effect to our issuance and sale of offering price of \$ per common share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (2) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our as adjusted cash and cash equivalents and as adjusted total shareholders' equity by \$ (CHF) million, assuming that the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (2) As further adjusted balance sheet data gives effect to our issuance and sale of common shares in this offering, assuming an initial public offering price of \$ per common share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Does not give effect to the CS AG Share Issuance, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Subsequent Events-CS AG Share Issuance" and in Note 8 (Post balance sheet events) of our unaudited interim condensed financial statements as of and for the three months ended March 31, 2016 and March 31, 2015 included elsewhere in this prospectus. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our as further adjusted cash and cash equivalents and as further adjusted total shareholders' equity by \$ (CHF), assuming that the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) as adjusted cash and cash equivalents and as adjusted total shareholders' equity by \$ (CHF) million, assuming that the assumed initial public offering price remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
+An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) as further adjusted cash and cash equivalents and as further adjusted total shareholders' equity by \$ (CHF), assuming that the assumed initial public offering price remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.